 The ruler of the free world is rarely liked by everyone.
 Even if a majority of citizens voted to elect the President, that majority could be a mere 51%, meaning that almost half of the constituents don’t agree with the choice.
 Furthermore, because the President is the representative of the United States as a whole, this means other countries in the world won’t like him, just because he stands for a country they have deemed as an antagonist.
 As such, being President of the United States can be one of the most dangerous jobs in the world.
-It’s not that they work in dangerous conditions, but rather that their choices and decisions could cause their opponents to take action against them, even incurring violence upon the position of POTUS.
+It’s not that they work in hazardous conditions, but rather that their choices and decisions could cause their opponents to take action against them, even incurring violence upon the position of POTUS.
 This week’s two films examine some fictional attacks against the President.

 Air Force One

 Even though flying can be one of the safest and most expedient forms of travel, certain risks come with taking to the skies.
 Because of the speed and altitude of flight, if something goes wrong, it can be disastrous.
 But the simple fact of the matter is that, to travel across the world quickly, you need to fly.
 Since the President needs to visit many global locations, it just makes sense to have a plane that can do this.
 Enter Air Force One.
 While there are usually fighter-jet escorts for this customized jumbo jet, they can only take out threats from the outside.
 One of the risks of flight is that of hijackers, and Air Force One is no different.
 In fact, it probably has a greater risk, which is why the aerial escorts and Secret Service accompany the President when he flies to other countries.
 Still, it makes for an exciting movie if it should happen.